FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

 The `ArchiveSection` class should be inherited by every class defined in your schema and provides the base NOMAD functionalities, e.g., normalization function capabilities. [`SubSections`](https://nomad-lab.eu/prod/v1/docs/reference/glossary.html#section-and-subsection){:target="_blank"} and [`Quantities`](https://nomad-lab.eu/prod/v1/docs/reference/glossary.html#quantity){:target="_blank"} are then used to populate each `ArchiveSection` class with specific metadata as demonstrated below.

-## Extending the overarching metadata
+## Extending the overarching simulation metadata

 Suppose you are developing a parser for a well-defined schema specified within the hdf5 file format.
 Importantly, the simulation data is harvested from the original simulation files and mapped into this schema/file format by some researcher.
-The overarching metadata in this file can be represented
+The overarching metadata in this file can be represented as

 ```
 hdf5_schema
-    +-- version: Integer[2]
+    +-- version: Integer[3]
     \-- author
     |    +-- name: String[]
     |    +-- (email: String[])